 SBE UHF/VHF HAMnet

-The Net is based in Denver both on analog and digital repeaters locally and throughout Colorado, and is easily linked into from anywhere using the above facilities.
-You can also join via a hotspot or a local to your internet-linked repeater.
-We dedicate the first half hour of the Net for SBE check ins only.
+The Net is based in Denver both on analog and digital repeaters locally and throughout Colorado, and is easily linked into from anywhere in the world using the above facilities.
+You can also join via a hotspot or use your internet-linked repeater.